brian6484/CSKnowledge/Backend/JPA/@IdonNaturalKeyVSSurrogateKey.md

 Business key is what we (users) can uniquely identify a particular instance whereas surrogate key is what db uses to uniquely identify.
 This business key is mostly likely constrained as `UNIQUE` in our db schema.
 This business key is needed when we need to compare entities in detached state [here][https://github.com/brian6484/CSKnowledge/edit/main/Backend/JPA/EqualsForDetachedState.md]

+### Tip to determine business key
+- immutable (or mutable but rarely updated) field
+- attribute that has UNIQUE db constraint
+- db identifier of an associated entity instance (but not its own db identifier).
+For example, id of Item in Bid class